jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

 Unfortunately, I can tell he didn't look at the implementation, because the "kind of filtering" I implemented in this proof of concept was **exactly for those 60% generic cosmetic filters which are meant to apply on every webpages**.

 Also, I don't know what to make of his "**intentionally** broken approach" comment.
 It doesn't sound like a nice thing to say.
-As a developer, I definitely break things sometimes (which is not the case here, it was a proof of concept first and foremost), but "intentionally"?

 (By the way, coverage was extended to 99% today, **and** it also works for pages which change dynamically.)